syncfusion-content/xamarin.android-docs/xamarin-android/SfDataGrid/Grouping.md

 You can expand or collapse specific group by using `SfDataGrid.ExpandGroup` and `SfDataGrid.CollapseGroup` methods.

-{% tabs %}
 {% highlight c# %}
 var group = (dataGrid.View.Groups[0] as Group);
 this.dataGrid.ExpandGroup(group);
 this.dataGrid.CollapseGroup(group);
 {% endhighlight %}
-{% endtabs %}

 ![](SfDataGrid_images/GroupExpandCollapse.png)

 ## Custom Grouping

 SfDataGrid allows you to group a column based on custom logic when the standard grouping techniques do not meet the requirements.
-To achieve the CustomGrouping, you need to write a converter that implements `IValueConverter` with your CustomGrouping logic and assign that converter to the [GroupColumnDescription.Converter](http://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.GroupColumnDescription~Converter.html) property.
+To achieve the custom grouping, you need to write a converter that implements `IValueConverter` with your custom grouping logic and assign that converter to the [GroupColumnDescription.Converter](http://help.syncfusion.com/cr/cref_files/xamarin-android/sfdatagrid/Syncfusion.SfDataGrid.Android~Syncfusion.SfDataGrid.GroupColumnDescription~Converter.html) property,

 The following code example illustrates how to set the custom grouping converter for the group description that is added to group the Freight column.